MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 The measure includes five built-in options for the control schedule; a user-defined option (Simple User Sched) and four pre-defined options summarized in Table x. below.
 The `Simple User Sched` option allows the user to define a daily and hourly schedule for when he TES is used through the year shown in Table x.

-__Table x.
-Measure M2 Operation Mode Control Schedule Descriptions__
+__Table 2.9 Measure M2 Operation Mode Control Schedule Descriptions__

 Operation Mode Control Schedule Name | Description
 :- | :-